 - a) The temperature of water in the equilibrator is monitored continuously Seabird Model SBE38 regularly calibrated, and recorded on the data-logging computer.
 The calibration curve is integrated into the LabVIew program that operates the system and acquires the data.
-The pCO2 temperature is then a calibrated value. - b) After multiple analyses, we have determined that the temperature in the equlibration chamber lags the external SBE 38 probe associated with the ship's thermosalinograph by one 3 second scan.
-This offset is built into the editpco2.prg program to account for this lag.
+The pCO2 temperature is then a calibrated value. - b) After multiple analyses, we have determined that the temperature in the equilibration chamber lags the external SBE 38 probe associated with the ship's thermosalinograph by two 3 second scans.
+This offset of the pCO2 is built into the editpco2.prg program to account for this lag.